Video Game: EarthBound Beginnings

 - Sufficiently Advanced Alien: It's strongly implied that Giegue and his kind are this.
 On top of being masters of psychic powers, they can hurt you in ways that can't be explained or understood by anyone, even other psychics, and are incapable of receiving physical damage.
 Emotional damage, on the other hand...

 - Taking You with Me: Eve is no match for R•7038XX, but she explodes when defeated, instantly destroying the foe and leaving behind a MacGuffin.

 - Tank Goodness: A rental.
 Lloyd shows up in another tank to defeat the second giant robot.

 - A Taste of Power: The game does this twice, both at the end of the game.
 Once with Teddy, who can actually defeat the Demonic Spiders on Mt.
 Itoi without much Level Grinding, and who goes away if you activate a certain cutscene.
 The second time is with Eve, who joins you in the middle of The Very Definitely Final Dungeon, is insanely powerful, and can defeat any of the Random Encounters in one blow.
 But if you backtrack, or go forward past a certain point, you are forced to fight a robot that Eve sacrifices itself to defeat.

-- Theme Naming: Pretty much every location is named after a holiday.
+- Theme Naming: Pretty much every location is named after a holiday in the Japanese release.
 In EarthBound Beginnings, Woolseyism changed these names because the translator thought they were silly names.
 When Tomato was doing the fan translation of the MOTHER 1+2 version, he agreed with the sentiment but kept the holiday-themed names anyway.

 - Thriving Ghost Town: Averted.
 This game's towns are the biggest in the whole series, and seem to extend past the cluster of houses into the vast rural areas.
 Most of the houses' doors are locked, however, preventing the Kleptomaniac Hero (or a thief) from getting in.